Clasyc/go-resizer/README.md

 # Go image resizer based on [Imagor](https://github.com/cshum/imagor)
 This app will resize image to multiple images for each given size.
-Output images will be saved to S3 bucket as `webp` format.
+Output images will be saved to S3 bucket by default as `webp` format.
 > NOTE: If original image size is smaller than given size, it will be skipped.